-- The general fund accounts for sewer assessments and other revenues received by the Authority and for its general operating expenses and distributions to the District. - The debt service fund is used to account for and report financial resources that are restricted, or assigned to expenditures for principal and interest, and for financial resources that are being accumulated for principal and interest in future years.
+- The general fund accounts for sewer assessments and other revenues received by the Authority for its general operating expenses, transfers to the debt service fund to pay debt service as it comes due, and distributions to the District. - The debt service fund is used to account for and report financial resources that are for principal and interest payments, and for financial resources that are being accumulated for principal and interest in future years.